jorisreynes/py-data-analysis/README.md

 # py-data-analysis

-Download the dataset on Kaggle, and save it into a folder named data in py-data-analysis
+-   Download the year 2023 dataset on https://insights.stackoverflow.com/survey

+-   And save it into data

-In the cmd console
+In the cmd console :

 ```
 pip install -r requirements.txt